awage/Basins.jl/README.md

 ## Compute the Basin Entropy

-The [Basin Entropy](https://doi.org/10.1007/978-3-319-68109-2_2) is a measure of the impredcitibility of the system when considering the initial conditions.
+The [Basin Entropy](https://doi.org/10.1007/978-3-319-68109-2_2) is a measure of the impredictability of the basin of attraction of a dynamical system.
+An important feature of the basins of attraction is that for a value above log(2) we can say that the basin is fractalized.

 ### Usage